 Our dedication extends to supporting all of RWAV’s key initiatives, ensuring a coordinated and collaborative approach to address health workforce challenges in these underserved communities.
 By working closely with the Rural Victorian Primary Health Networks (PHNs) and various stakeholders, we foster partnerships that maximize the impact of our efforts and ensure that our strategies are aligned with the specific needs of each community.

 Through our ongoing commitment to data-driven practices, evidence-based decision-making, and a focus on supporting RWAV’s overall mission, we strive to make a significant difference in the health and well-being of those residing in rural, regional, and Aboriginal communities throughout Victoria.
 By advancing health workforce planning and implementing targeted solutions, we aim to build a more resilient and equitable healthcare system that meets the diverse needs of these populations.

 If you would like collaborate further with RWAV, please contact Data@rwav.com.au.

 Each year RWAV undertakes the Health Workforce Needs Assessment (HWNA) for the Rural Health Workforce Activity Program on behalf of the Commonwealth.
 The HWNA uses RHW Census data (and other data sources) to determine areas of workforce and skill shortages.
 RWAV grants, programs, and outreach services are informed by the HWNA to best meet the needs of rural, regional and Aboriginal communities in Victoria.

-For further information about RWAV’s data and research services or if you have data or research to share with us, please get in touch with us now or phone 03 9349 7800 (Option 6).
+For further information about RWAV’s data and research services or if you have data or research to share with us, please get in touch with us at Data@rwav.com.au or phone 03 9349 7800 (Option 6).